alan-bilsky/landing_as_a_service/README.md

 Submitting the form sends a JSON body containing `imagen`, `titulo`, `subtitulo`, `beneficios` and `cta` to the configured API Gateway endpoint.
-API Gateway invokes the Lambda function, which returns the location of the generated page.
-The script in `main.js` redirects the browser to that URL (using `cloudfrontUrl` if only a path is returned).
+API Gateway invokes the Lambda function, which returns a JSON object with `htmlUrl`, `imagePresignedUrl`, `imageS3Url` and `promptUsado`.
+The script in `web/main.js` uses `htmlUrl` to redirect the browser to the generated page.